cocoDev1201/littlelemoncapstone/README.md

 Little Lemon Restaurant App

-This is an capstone project of iOS certificate course by Meta.
+This is the capstone project of iOS development certificate courses by Meta.

-I used Figma for planning the design and, I used Git and Github for ensuring work flow.
+I used Figma for planning the design and, I used Git and GitHub for ensuring workflow.

-I started with developing the onboarding flow enabling users to create their account, then I worked on setting the navigation flow.
+I started with developing the onboarding flow enabling users to create their accounts, then I worked on setting the navigation flow.
-After that, I worked on fetching data from an API and storing it locally to a mobile device using core data so that the user can interact with the application without internet connectivity.
+After that, I worked on fetching data from an API and storing it locally on a mobile device using core data so that the user can interact with the application without internet connectivity.

 I also worked on sorting and filtering the food items, which brought more complexity to the application but made it easier to use for the end users.